 (Note on RT-AC88U vs. RT-AC3100: Asus also makes the RT-AC3100 that is very similar to the RT-AC88U, which is an AC3100 router.
 The two look almost identical, except from the back where the RT-AC3100 has the usual four LAN ports.)

-And there’s more; the RT-AC88U was one of the first home routers that have Link Aggregation, allowing users to combine two of its LAN ports into a single 2Gbps connection.
+But there’s more.
+The RT-AC88U was one of the first home routers that have Link Aggregation, allowing users to combine two of its LAN ports into a single 2Gbps connection.
 I have used this feature from day one with my Synology NAS server and loved it.
 Link Aggregation is one of the main reasons I kept using this router despite having so many opportunities to replace it.